bitext/rasa/README.md

 ```

 ### Improving Rasa's results by 30% with artificial training data
-You can take a look at our test [here](https://blog.bitext.com/improving-rasas-results-with-artificial-training-data-ii)
+You can take a look at our tests [here](https://blog.bitext.com/improving-rasas-results-with-artificial-training-data-ii)